ViaIntentio/make-believe-house/README.md

 ## How to Use
 ### Installation
 - Clone the backend repository: git clone [make-believe-inn-backend](https://github.com/ViaIntentio/make-believe-inn-backend)
-- Navigate to the backend folder: cd make-believe-house/backend
+- Navigate to the backend folder: cd make-believe-inn-backend
 - Install dependencies: npm install

 Execution
-- Navigate to the backend folder: cd make-believe-house/backend
+- Navigate to the backend folder: cd make-believe-inn-backend
 - Start the server: nest start

 # Contribution